Noreen Esposito EdD, PMHNP

 • Dialectical Behavior Therapy (DBT) training: 2-day training; 10-day intensive training; active participation in a weekly DBT consultation team, individual DBT and skills group

-• Equine-Assisted Psychotherapy (EAP) training: Level 1 certification through EAGALA (equine assisted growth and learning association)
+• Equine-Assisted Psychotherapy (EAP) training: Advanced certification through EAGALA (equine assisted growth and learning association)

 • ARCHES Arenas for Change